AvtoVAZ vehicles in international markets: Canada

-LadaCanada started importing in 1979.
-The first model was the Lada 2106, with a 1500 cc engine.
-Later, the Lada Niva, a 1.6L 4x4 Lada, did very well, with over 12,000 sold the first year.
-By the early 1990s, the lineup had expanded to include the Samara hatchback, convertible, and sedan, the Niva 4x4 in SUV, convertible, and pickup truck variants, and the Signet wagon, which was a rebadged 2104 for the Canadian market.
-In the mid-1990s Lada were selling around 12,000 cars per year in Canada.
-Due to an aging lineup and declining customer interest, 1998 was the final year for Lada in Canada.
+LadaCanada started importing in late 1978 for the 1979 model year.
+The first model was the Lada 1500, a variant of the 2106 with a 1500 cc engine.
+The Lada Niva, a 1.6L 4x4 Lada, was introduced for the 1981 model year and did very well, with over 12,000 sold the first year.
+By the mid 1980s, the lineup consisted of the 1600 (2106), Signet (2107), and Niva 4x4.
+Around this time, the Signet was the least expensive new car available in Canada.
+1987 saw the introduction of the Samara hatchback, Lada's first front-wheel drive offering which also served as the replacement for the Signet sedan, which was discontinued after the 1987 model year.
+By the early 1990s, the lineup included the Samara hatchback, convertible, and sedan, the Sagona sedan (which was essentially a well-equipped Samara), the Niva 4x4 in SUV, convertible, and pickup truck variants, and the Signet wagon (2104).
+Due to an aging lineup and declining customer interest, Lada reduced their offerings, with 1994 being the final year for the Signet wagon, 1997 being the final year for the Samara, and 1998 being the final year for the Niva, which marked the end of Lada sales in Canada.

 Chile

 Ladas had been sold in Chile for some time when a catalytic converter requirement was gradually introduced there beginning in 1987.
 Lada used a Swiss manufacturer of emissions equipment and sold cars thus equipped for a few years.
 It was later shown that the equipment did not meet the requirement, but Chile did not have the requisite technology to verify manufacturer claims on their own.
 Lada ended up withdrawing from Chilean market before the end of the nineties.